 East Cleveland is a medium-sized city located in the state of Ohio.
 With a population of 17,344 people and 11 constituent neighborhoods, East Cleveland is the 105th largest community in Ohio.
-East Cleveland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+East Cleveland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Cleveland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Cleveland is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Cleveland who work in office and administrative support (15.05%), maintenance occupations (10.17%), and food service (9.19%).
+There are especially a lot of people living in East Cleveland who work in office and administrative support (15.41%), maintenance occupations (9.09%), and healthcare suport services (8.83%).

 Despite the fact that it is a small city, East Cleveland has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.

 The people who call East Cleveland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Cleveland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in East Cleveland include German, Irish, English, and Russian.
+Important ancestries of people in East Cleveland include Irish, African, English, and Italian.

 The most common language spoken in East Cleveland is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Russian and Spanish.